ADIVIDAN1012/Beacon-Labs/docs/UOP.md

 # Universal User-Oriented Programming (UOP)

-Universal User-Oriented Programming (UOP) is the foundational philosophy of the Beacon language.
-It is a programming paradigm designed to prioritize human readability, intuition, and clarity above machine-oriented optimizations or complex syntax.
-UOP aims to make coding feel more like a natural conversation between the developer and the computer.
+Universal User-Oriented Programming (UOP) is the design philosophy behind the Beacon language.
+It prioritizes human readability, intuition, and clarity, aiming to bridge the gap between human thought processes and machine execution.

 ---